-Is it possible to get pregnant in spite of using a vaginal hormone ring?
+Is it possible to get pregnant while using a vaginal ring?

-- Yes, it is possible to get pregnant despite contraception with a hormone ring (Nuvaring® or Ginoring®).
+- Yes, it is possible to get pregnant despite birth control ring (Nuvaring® or Ginoring®).

 - This can happen if the hormone ring had not been stored correctly or if a mistake was made in its use.

 - This does not occur very often, but it is possible.

 In this article, you will find information on why it is possible to become pregnant on a vaginal ring, the probability of this occurring, and what you can do if you find yourself in this situation.

 - 🤰🏻 "Am I pregnant?" - Click here for the Online Pregnancy Test

 - ⚖️ "Abortion: Yes or no?" - Take our free Abortion Test

 Pregnant with Birth-Control Ring: Probability and Causes 📈

 Even though contraceptive rings are considered very effective, it is still possible to become pregnant.